Forests and Jungles as Cultural Architects

 Settlement Patterns and Mobility

-- Riverine forests often concentrate settlements along banks, enabling transport and trade.
+• Riverine forests often concentrate settlements along waterways, enabling transportation, trade, and communication.

-- Dense interior jungles promote smaller, dispersed groups to avoid overexploiting local resources.
+• Dense interior jungles promote smaller, dispersed groups that reduce pressure on local resources and maintain ecological balance.

 Resource Provisioning and Livelihoods